Accreditation of Initial Teacher Education Programs

 Accreditation in South Australia is part of a nationally consistent approach which reflects high expectations of initial teacher education that aims to ensure all graduates are prepared to a high standard and gain the knowledge, skills, and experiences required to make a positive impact on students’/children’s learning.

-A nationally consistent approach to the accreditation of initial teacher education programs was first agreed to in 2011 by the Ministerial Council for Education, Early Childhood and Youth Affairs (MCEECDYA) and implementation began from 2012.
+A nationally consistent approach to the accreditation of initial teacher education programs was first agreed to in 2011 by the Ministerial Council for Education, Early Childhood Development and Youth Affairs (MCEECDYA) and implementation began from 2012.
 The Teacher Education Ministerial Advisory Group (TEMAG) was established in 2014 to provide advice on the preparation of teachers in Australia and reported their recommendations in Action now: classroom-ready teachers.

 Further information can be found on the AITSL website.

 The Board will progressively update information relating to national accreditation as it becomes available.

 There are three key elements of the National Initial Teacher Education Accreditation process.

 South Australian Providers of Initial Teacher Education Programs

 There are four accredited providers of Initial Teacher Education programs in South Australia:-